thisislawatts/example-jobs/Regional Director Enterprise Sales, West Region.md

 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">You have experience in CyberSecurity, Application Security, DevOps, or DevSecOps&nbsp;</span></li>
 </ul>
 <p><strong>Interested?</strong></p>
 <p><span style="font-weight: 400;">Please apply below!
 We care deeply about the warm, inclusive environment we’ve created and we value diversity - we welcome applications from those typically underrepresented in tech.
 If you like the sound of this role, but are not totally sure whether you’re the right person, do apply anyway :)</span></p>
+<p><strong>Interested?</strong></p>
+<p><span style="font-weight: 400;">Please apply below!
+We care deeply about the warm, inclusive environment we’ve created and we value diversity - we welcome applications from those typically underrepresented in tech.
+If you like the sound of this role, but are not totally sure whether you’re the right person, do apply anyway :)</span></p>
 <h3><strong>About Snyk</strong></h3>